logzio/documentation/docs/shipping/AWS/aws-lambda-extensions.md

 drop_filter: []
 ---

-Lambda extensions enable tools to integrate deeply into the Lambda execution environment to control and participate in Lambda’s lifecycle.
+Lambda Extensions enable tools to integrate deeply into the Lambda execution environment to control and participate in Lambda’s lifecycle.
 To read more about Lambda Extensions, [click here](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html).
 The Logz.io Lambda extension for logs, uses the AWS Extensions API and [AWS Logs API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-logs-api.html), and sends your Lambda Function Logs directly to your Logz.io account.